mullerdavid/cloudflare_ddns/README.md

 ```

 # Unifi (ddclient) Config
 Works with Unifi (or anything that is using ddclient).
+See DDNS protocol endpoint for details.

 ```
 service: choose any
-hostname: the name of the record(s) you want to update separated by coma (e.g. `subdomain.mydomain.org` or `subdomain.mydomain.org,*.subdomain.mydomain.org`)
+hostname: hostname from DDNS protocol
-username: the name of the zone where the record is defined. (e.g. `mydomain.org`), optionally with a
+username: username from DDNS protocol
-password: a Cloudflare api token with dns:edit and zone:read permissions
+password: password from DDNS protocol
 server: the Cloudflare Worker DNS plus the path `<worker-name>.<worker-subdomain>.workers.dev/update?hostname=%h&ip=%i`
 ```